ligato/docs/docs/plugins/vpp-plugins.md

 etcdctl get --prefix /vnf-agent/vpp1/vpp/status/v2/interface/memif1
 ```
 !!! note
-    Do not forget to enable status in the config file, otherwise, the status will not be published to the database.
+    Do not forget to enable status in the config file.
+Otherwise, the status will not be published to the database.

 ## L2 plugin

-The VPP L2 plugin is used to configure VPP link-layer related configuration items, notably **bridge domains**, **forwarding tables** (FIBs) and **VPP cross connects**.
+The VPP L2 plugin is used to configure VPP link-layer configuration items, notably **bridge domains**, **forwarding tables** (FIBs) and **VPP cross connects**.

 ### Bridge domains

-The L2 bridge domain is a set of interfaces which share the same flooding or broadcasting characteristics.
+The L2 bridge domain is a set of interfaces that belong to the same flooding or broadcast domain.
 Every bridge domain contains several attributes (MAC learning, unicast forwarding, flooding, ARP termination table) which can be enabled or disabled.
-The bridge domain is identified by a unique ID, which is managed by the plugin and cannot be externally defined.
+The bridge domain is identified by a unique ID, which is managed by the plugin and cannot be externally configured.

-The L2 plugin defines an individual model for every configuration item and a [bridge domain][bd-model] is no exception.
+The L2 plugin defines an individual model for every configuration item and the [bridge domain][bd-model] is no exception.
 The definition consists of common bridge domain fields (forwarding, learning...), a list of assigned interfaces and an ARP termination table.
 Bridge domain interfaces are only referenced - the configuration of the interface itself is handled by the interface plugin.
 Every referenced interface also contains bridge domain-specific fields (BVI and split horizon group).
 Note that **only one BVI interface is allowed per bridge domain**.

-The bridge domain does not have any mandatory fields except the logical name.
-In that case, an empty bridge domain with no interface or ARP entries is created.
-The bridge domain logical name can be used as a reference for other configuration types dependent on the specific bridge domain.
+The bridge domain does not have any mandatory fields except a logical name.
+The bridge domain logical name can be used as a reference for other configuration types configured as part of  the specific bridge domain.

 The bridge domain index can be obtained via the usual retrievel methods (e.g. etcdctl get, REST, etc.), but the value is only informative since it cannot be changed, set or referenced.